dsyer/carto-demo/README.md

 demo   localhost:5000/apps/demo   localhost:5000/apps/demo@sha256:83d487b625d8c7818044c04f1b48aabccd3f51c3341fc300926846bca0c439e6
 ```

-and a new replicaset as the deployment is updated.
+and a new replicaset is created as the deployment is updated.

 ## Building and Deploying in the Cluster